nikaskeba/wordpress-gcal-availability/README.md

-# WordPress Google Calendar Availability Plugin
+# WordPress Google Calendar Availability Plugin (Wordpress Calendly Like Tool)

 A WordPress plugin that integrates with Google Calendar to display your availability directly on your website.
 It utilizes a shortcode to embed a calendar view into your WordPress site, allowing visitors to quickly see your availability based on your Google Calendar events.